richorama/muon/readme.md

 ### 4. Configure Muon

-Muon uses a number of app setting to configure the permissions and settings.
-You can create these on the command line:
+Muon uses a number of app settings to configure the permissions and settings.
+You can create these on the command line or enter them into the Portal:

 ```
 setlocal